solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 ### Routing to the cert-manager pod

-Now that the pod which will serve this token is created, we need to configure Gloo to route to it.
+Now that the pod which will serve this token is created, we need to configure Gloo Edge to route to it.
 In this case, we will create a Virtual Service for our custom domain that will route requests for the path `/.well-known/acme-challenge/<TOKEN>` to the cert-manager created pod.

 We can see this pod present in our `default` namespace:
 ```shell